azhar-azad/spring-learning/books/Spring_in_Action_v2/ch5_Securing_Spring/taco-cloud/ch5_README.md

 just in a controller's handler methods.
 This makes it suitable for use in lower levels of the code.
 ### Chapter Summary
+- Spring Security autoconfiguration is a great way to get started with security, but most applications will need to explicitly configure security to meet their unique security requirements.
+- User details can be managed in user backed by relational databases, LDAP, or completely custom implementations.
+- Spring Security automatically protects against CSRF attacks.
+- Information about the authenticated user can be obtained via the `SecurityContext` object (returned from `SecurityContextHolder.getContext()`) or injected into controllers using `@AuthenticationPrincipal`.